 Our Novel Products Break Galectin-3’s Natural Affinity

 Galectin-3 is involved in cancer progression and metastasis of many solid tumors not only by mediating neo-angiogenesis and cancer cell homotypic/heterotypic adhesions, but also by suppressing host immunity.
 The interactions of Galectin-3 and its endogenous ligands are typically strong – in the nanomolar range.
 So, it’s important to break the Galectin-3’s natural interactions for the development of a successful Galectin-3 targeted therapy.
 Our high affinity Galectin-3 inhibitors (patent awarded) are more powerful than its natural ligands as they bind Galectin-3 with picomolar afiinity.
-As such, our drug candidates act as decoys in the treatment of cancers and fibrotic diseases.
+As such, our drug candidates act as decoys in the treatment of cancers and metabolic diseases.
 Our drug also overcomes drug resistance in metastatic castration resistant prostate cancer (mCRPC).